MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_pnp_event.md

        <b>NdisDeviceStateD0</b> means that the NIC is fully powered and is available for normal operations.
        Any other device state means that the device is not fully powered and is not available for sending and receiving network data.

+#### NdisDeviceStateUnspecified

+The network device does not support power management.

 #### NdisDeviceStateD0